TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 ## A Small Note on Loop Prevention

-A bidirectional sync automation can chase its own tail if it is not careful.
+A two-way sync automation can chase its own tail if it is not careful.
 When the blueprint commands a follower into alignment, that follower's state change fires the same trigger that started the work, and a naive design will keep going. *Linked Entities Pro Beta* breaks the loop with a state-equality check: before doing anything, the automation asks whether the other linked entities already match the source's new state.
 If they do, it stops.
 If they do not, it dispatches the commands.
 The followers respond, their state changes fire the trigger again, the gate checks again, and as soon as everyone agrees the work ends.

 The reason this is enough comes from how Home Assistant handles state changes. `state_changed` only fires when the state actually changes.
 If the blueprint commands an already-on switch to turn on, the device reports back its unchanged state, and no event fires.
 So the gate only has to handle real propagation, never imaginary echoes.

 This design has a useful property the strict context-filter approach does not: any state change propagates, regardless of who caused it.
-A physical press, a dashboard toggle, a scene automation, a voice command.
-All of them flow through the same gate and reach the followers the same way.
+A physical press, a dashboard toggle, a scene automation, and a voice command all flow through the same gate and reach the followers the same way.

 ## A Small Note on Restart and Bridge Drift